harryderouich/softwarePrinciples011/README.md

   - The index of the correct answer 1-3
 - The percentage to pass 0-100 (enter 0 for any score to pass)

-The quiz is then saved and is ready to be assigned.
+The quiz is then saved (to `questions.json`)  and is ready to be assigned.

 #### Assigning a quiz and generating login keys
 Login keys allow for users to log in with just an alphanumeric string and be redirected to their assigned quiz.
-To create a login key, select `2` th
+To create a login key, select `2` at the 'Manage Quizzes & Login Keys' menu.
+You will be presented with a list of the available quizzes (`questions.json`) and can select an option to continue.

+You now enter the data that will prefill the user's certificate upon successful completion of the quiz.
+The business name is taken from the logged in Business+ account.
+The login key will be displayed on screen along with the selected quiz and participant name.

+#### Taking a quiz
+To take a quiz using a generated login key, ensure you are logged out of any account as quizzes can only be taken as a guest.

+At the main menu, select `2` to log in.
+Then, select `1` to enter a login key.
+Enter the 10 character login key and press enter.
+You will be authenticated and will begin the quiz.

+At each question prompt, select an answer using the numbers 1-3 and press enter.
+After the 3 questions have been answered, you will be presented with a summary of your score.
+If you have met the minimum pass rate, your certificate will be displayed.

-# Skipped features
+## Skipped Features
-* Scheduled delivery doesn't actually schedule
+* Scheduling certificates for future delivery doesn't actually do anything (beyond store them with a date and time as the filename) due to the application not being hosted anywhere.
+* Certificates and login keys are not delivered to users via email connected to an email gateway.
-* Fields can't be repositioned because it'd impractical for an application with no gui
+* The certificate builder lacks more complex customisation options (e.g. fields can't be repositioned) because it'd impractical and tedious for a console based application with no GUI.
-* User details stored in plain text
+* Databases storing user details and passwords are stored alongside each other and in plain text.
-* File upload requires placing into project directory
+* Uploading files (to create certificates in bulk) requires them to be placed into the project directory instead of via an upload button.
-* Support tickets aren't actually sent anywhere
+* Support tickets are only stored as a text file and aren't actually sent anywhere.